5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 Introduction to matrix transpose.

-The next item contains the properties of the transpose of a matrix, the transpose lets us make rows as columns, and vice versa. the transpose of a matrix with a dimension of (mxn), will give another matrix A T with the dimension of (nxm).
+The next item contains the properties of a matrix’s transpose.
+The transpose lets us make rows as columns and vice versa.
+The transpose of a matrix with a dimension of (mxn) will give another matrix A T with a dimension of (nm).

 The letter T is a symbol of the transpose, and to be located as a power symbol, the first row will be the first column, the second row will be the second column, and so on.